alohays/content-ai-research-template/README.md

-# Python Project Template
+# Content AI Research Template

-A low dependency and really simple to start project template for Python Projects.
+A low dependency and really simple to start project template for Content AI Research Projects.

-See also
-- [Flask-Project-Template](https://github.com/rochacbruno/flask-project-template/) for a full feature Flask project including database, API, admin interface, etc.
-- [FastAPI-Project-Template](https://github.com/rochacbruno/fastapi-project-template/) The base to start an openapi project featuring: SQLModel, Typer, FastAPI, JWT Token Auth, Interactive Shell, Management Commands.

 ### HOW TO USE THIS TEMPLATE

-> **DO NOT FORK** this is meant to be used from **[Use this template](https://github.com/rochacbruno/python-project-template/generate)** feature.
+> **DO NOT FORK** this is meant to be used from **[Use this template](https://github.com/alohays/content-ai-research-template/generate)** feature.

 1. Click on **[Use this template](https://github.com/alohays/content-ai-research-template/generate)**
 3. Give a name to your project